-Make small edits liberally, more substantial ones in function of their return and always plan ahead with content.
+Make small edits liberally, more substantial ones in the function of their return, and always plan ahead with content.

 Make not having enough information into an opportunity to do some exciting industry research.
 If research is proving impossible, it’s time to reach out and speak to industry experts or community groups.

 Too Much Information

 Sometimes information overload, or loads of similar content, can be just as bad as no information.

 Information overload means you will have to plan out your content according to specific themes and areas of interest.
 It’s all about finding the pearl in the proverbial oyster, so get someone who is good at sifting information to do this for you.
 Writing lists and organizing information into subfolders is a great place to start.

 If there is a lot of similar content out there, try to develop a new and unique angle, or focus on a subtopic.